6. Recommendation Models¶

 |no attribute specified||The main (full) model will be used, means the request is handled as if submodels were not configured at all.
 Products from the whole shop could appear in the recommendation list.|

-Similar to the nominal submodels, the configuration is about the definition of groups.
+Similar to the nominal submodels, the configuration is about the definition of subgroups.
 It is done by selecting limits for every group.
-The logic is the same as with nominal attributes.

 - Both numeric and nominal attribute can have multiple values.
 Such a product will be placed in multiple submodel groups.